cj667113/VirtualMachine_to_OCI-VM/README.md

 From there, you will need to import a custom image with the following parameters:

-	Image Type = (VMDK?)
+	Image Type = (VMDK)
-	Launch Mode = (NATIVE?)
+	Launch Mode = (PARAVIRTUALIZED)

 Launch a VM instance with new custom image that you created.
-Give the image ~30minutes to spin up.
 You can create a console connection into the VM instance to watch the boot processes take place.
 After the instance is spun up, you can then ssh into it as you would your original Virtual Machine.